The Intersection of Fashion and Identity: Unveiling the Layers Beneath the Fabric

 Yet, even here, there is a caveat.
 The incorporation of streetwear into high fashion has often come at the cost of its original community.
 What started as a form of self-expression for Black and brown youth in cities like New York and Los Angeles has now been absorbed into a luxury market that caters primarily to the wealthy.
 A Supreme hoodie, once a symbol of underground cool, is now flipped for thousands on the resale market, priced far beyond the reach of the kids who originally built the culture.
 It raises the question: who truly benefits when street style is absorbed by the fashion elite?

-At its core, fashion is a reflection of power: who has it, who doesn’t, and who gets to profit from it.
+At its core, fashion is a reflection of power: who has it, who does not, and who gets to profit from it.
 Cultural exchange is natural and inevitable, but the line between appreciation and exploitation is drawn where credit, respect, and financial investment are absent.
-If the industry is to move forward in a way that is both ethical and creative, it must do more than simply borrow aesthetics — it must acknowledge their origins, uplift the artisans who create them, and ensure that the communities from which these styles emerge are not just a source of inspiration but also of opportunity.
+If the industry is to move forward in a way that is both ethical and creative, it must do more than simply borrow aesthetics.
+It must acknowledge their origins, uplift the artisans who create them, and ensure that the communities from which these styles emerge are of opportunity.

 Because fashion, when done right, is not just about looking good.
-It is about honouring history, embracing identity, and recognising that true style is never stolen — it is shared, celebrated, and most importantly, respected.
+It is about honouring history, embracing identity, and recognising that true style is shared, celebrated, and most importantly, respected.

 Fashion’s Mirror: Reflection and Reinvention of Identity